genial-framework/Cryptography/README.md

 Composer makes it easier to keep vendor libraries out of your repo, meaning that only application <br />code goes in the git repository.
 It literally does all the work for you so maintaining the latest versions <br />of all required libraries iseasier because you can simply run `composer update` to get the latest compatible <br />packages.

-You can use the installer by going to their [website](https://getcomposer.org/) and clicking download and it will show all the installation instructions. <br />Once it has been installed correctly you proceed with running the console command below.
+You can use the installer by going to their [website](https://getcomposer.org/) and clicking download and it will show all the installation <br />instructions.Once it has been installed correctly you proceed with running the console command below.

 ```sh
 composer require genial-framework/cryptography